oldme-git/GoFrame-Helper/README.md

 # Features
 - Api, Controller and Service live templates
 - OpenApi tag code completion
-- gcfg config module code completion(Currently only yaml is supported)
+- gcfg config module code completion(support yaml and json)
 - gform files name code completion
 - Automatic listening for the Api and Logic to generate the Controller and Service